-To withdraw from a module or course, students must request approval from the instructor.
-Requests for withdrawal must then be approved by the department head and Academic Dean.
-Extreme academic or personal hardship or immediate call to active duty military service (WZ) is considered the only justification for withdrawal.
+To withdraw from a module, a student must request approval from the instructor.
+Requests for withdrawal must then be approved by the Department Chair and Education Director.
+Extreme academic or personal hardship is considered the only justification for withdrawal.

-If a request for withdrawal is approved, the status of "Withdrawal" (W) is recorded but will not have an impact on the module/course grade or cumulative GPA.
-Withdrawal status remains on record until students complete the module or course from which they withdrew.
-It will have no effect on the module/course grade or cumulative GPA.
+If a request for withdrawal is approved, the status of "Withdrawal" (W) is recorded but will not have an impact on the module grade or cumulative GPA.
+Withdrawal status remains on record until students complete the module from which they withdrew.
+It will have no effect on the module grade or cumulative GPA.